The 5 Best Cloud Archival Storage Solutions for 2025

 - 5

-A good cloud archive service must be able to deduplicate data, as this saves archive space and cuts costs.
+A good cold data storage service must be able to deduplicate data, as this saves archive space and cuts costs.

 Data deduplication is a process that prevents data redundancy by minimizing the amount of duplicate data stored on a system, and thus reducing storage overhead.
-Most cloud archive storage solutions deduplicate data on a block-level basis because it’s faster than file-level deduplication and hits the sweet spot for most users.
+Most file archiving software deduplicate data on a block-level basis because it’s faster than file-level deduplication and hits the sweet spot for most users.

 Depending on your archival data storage requirements, you may need to back up your entire operating system (Image-based backup), data available to a heterogeneous group of authorized users in a business setting (network-attached storage, or NAS) or data that needs to be stored in both local and cloud locations (hybrid backup).